Samuel Barkin

 J. Samuel Barkin (born 1965) is a Canadian political scientist and a professor of global governance and human security at the University of Massachusetts Boston.

 Academic career

 After receiving his BA and MA from the University of Toronto, Barkin got his MPhil and PhD from Columbia University.

-In a 2003 article published in International Studies Review, Barkin created a international relations theory called 'realist constructivism', which combined realism and constructivism, and argued that his new theory can "study the relationship between normative structures, the carriers of political morality, and uses of power" in ways existing approaches do not.
+In a 2003 article published in International Studies Review, Barkin created an international relations theory called 'realist constructivism', which combined realism and constructivism, and argued that his new theory can "study the relationship between normative structures, the carriers of political morality, and uses of power" in ways existing approaches do not.
 In 2004, this journal launched a special issue to discuss this new theory.